Stress and Your Health

 Get moving.
-Upping your activity level is something you can do right now to help relieve stress and start to feel better.
+Upping your activity level is one tactic you can employ right now to help relieve stress and start to feel better.
 Regular exercise can lift your mood and serve as a distraction from worries, allowing you to break out of the cycle of negative thoughts that feed stress.
 Rhythmic exercises such as walking, running, swimming, and dancing are particularly effective, especially if you exercise mindfully (focusing your attention on the physical sensations you experience as you move).

 Connect to others.
 The simple act of talking face-to-face with another human can trigger hormones that relieve stress when you're feeling agitated or insecure.
 Even just a brief exchange of kind words or a friendly look from another human being can help calm and soothe your nervous system.
-So, spend time with people who make you feel good and don’t let your responsibilities keep you from having a social life.
+So, spend time with people who improve your mood and don't let your responsibilities keep you from having a social life.
 If you don't have any close relationships, or your relationships are the source of your stress, make it a priority to build stronger and more satisfying connections.

 Engage your senses.
 Another fast way to relieve stress is by engaging one or more of your senses—sight, sound, taste, smell, touch, or movement.
 The key is to find the sensory input that works for you.
 Does listening to an uplifting song make you feel calm?
 Or smelling ground coffee?
 Or maybe petting an animal works quickly to make you feel centered?
 Everyone responds to sensory input a little differently, so experiment to find what works best for you.

 Learn to relax.
 You can't completely eliminate stress from your life, but you can control how much it affects you.
 Relaxation techniques such as yoga, meditation, and deep breathing activate the body's relaxation response, a state of restfulness that is the polar opposite of the stress response.
 When practiced regularly, these activities can reduce your everyday stress levels and boost feelings of joy and serenity.
 They also increase your ability to stay calm and collected under pressure.